simondevyoutube/Quick_3D_MMORPG/README.md

 # Quick_3D_MMORPG

-This is a refactoring of simon's project original project.
+This is a refactoring of simon's original project.

 - Organization
   - folder structure